luke-milavec/cs1666_organization/management/MinerPitfall.md

 4. 6/22 - 6/28
 	* Manager: Justin Do
 	* Goals:
-		1. Start new game
+		1. Start new game, build starting state
-   		2. Player health
+   		2. Player health: add new health component to the ECS and attach this to the player
- 		3. Health bar
+ 		3. Display current player's health
+		4. Collision detection on enemy
-   		4. Placeholder enemy to test damage
+   		5. Placeholder enemy to test damage on the player
-		5. Room data structure
+		6. Room data structure: backend update
-		6. Exit door to end game
+		7. Exit door to end game: displayed

 5. 6/29 - 7/5
 	* Manager: Grant Smith